dhutapratama/docs/passwords.md

                     : back()->withErrors(['email' => __($status)]);
     })->middleware('guest')->name('password.email');

 Before moving on, let's examine this route in more detail.
 First, the request's `email` attribute is validated.
-Next, we will use Laravel's built-in "password broker" (via the `Password` facade) to send a password reset link to the user.
-The password broker will take care of retrieving the user by the given field (in this case, the email address) and sending the user a password reset link via Laravel's built-in [notification system](/docs/{{version}}/notifications).
+Next, we will use Lets's built-in "password broker" (via the `Password` facade) to send a password reset link to the user.
+The password broker will take care of retrieving the user by the given field (in this case, the email address) and sending the user a password reset link via Lets's built-in [notification system](/docs/{{version}}/notifications).

 The `sendResetLink` method returns a "status" slug.
-This status may be translated using Laravel's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
+This status may be translated using Lets's [localization](/docs/{{version}}/localization) helpers in order to display a user-friendly message to the user regarding the status of their request.
 The translation of the password reset status is determined by your application's `lang/{lang}/passwords.php` language file.
 An entry for each possible value of the status slug is located within the `passwords` language file.

-You may be wondering how Laravel knows how to retrieve the user record from your application's database when calling the `Password` facade's `sendResetLink` method.
-The Laravel password broker utilizes your authentication system's "user providers" to retrieve database records.
+You may be wondering how Lets knows how to retrieve the user record from your application's database when calling the `Password` facade's `sendResetLink` method.
+The Lets password broker utilizes your authentication system's "user providers" to retrieve database records.
 The user provider used by the password broker is configured within the `passwords` configuration array of your `config/auth.php` configuration file.
 To learn more about writing custom user providers, consult the [authentication documentation](/docs/{{version}}/authentication#adding-custom-user-providers).

 > **Note**
 > When manually implementing password resets, you are required to define the contents of the views and routes yourself.
-If you would like scaffolding that includes all necessary authentication and verification logic, check out the [Laravel application starter kits](/docs/{{version}}/starter-kits).
+If you would like scaffolding that includes all necessary authentication and verification logic, check out the [Lets application starter kits](/docs/{{version}}/starter-kits).

 <a name="resetting-the-password"></a>
 ### Resetting The Password